 Guide for authors of learning resources for the UOC

 STEP 2.
-Log in to the UOC's Virtual Campus and fill in your bank details, address and other personal details (or, if you have worked for the UOC before, check they are all correct). -> see the descriptive guide
+Log in to the UOC's Virtual Campus and fill in your bank details, address and other personal details (or, if you have worked for the UOC before, check they are all correct).
+You can enter and edit your details but will not be able to sign the contract at this stage. -> see the descriptive guide

 STEP 3.
+Around 15 days after the Campus login details message is sent you'll receive an email in your Campus mailbox telling you that your contract is ready.
 Go to your authorship contract, download it and then sign it electronically. -> See the descriptive guide

 STEP 4.
 If you are a tax resident of any country other than Spain, please read this information.